sebastiangraf/jSCSI/README.md

 Further information
 -------

-The project is currently under refactoring, the documentation will be under http://jscsi.org (pointing to http://disy.github.com/jscsi/) and a mailinglist has been set up: https://mailman.uni-konstanz.de/mailman/listinfo/jscsi
+The project is currently under refactoring, the documentation is accessible under http://jscsi.org (pointing to http://disy.github.com/jscsi/) and a mailinglist has been set up: https://mailman.uni-konstanz.de/mailman/listinfo/jscsi

 ###Publications